nezvers/GameSystemsInC/README.md

 #include "../tileset.h"
 ```

-Built to be as independent system as possible, but for rendering texture and feature (TileMap grid) I choose a Raylib framework.
+Built to be as independent system as possible, but for rendering texture and memory allocation I used the Raylib framework.
-If using different framework only need to change tileset.h function TileSetDraw and tilemap.h function TileMapDrawGrid.
+If using different framework only need to change:
+tileset.h
+- TileSetDraw()
+- TileSetNew()
+- TileSetDestroy()

+tilemap.h
+- TileMapDrawGrid()
+- TileMapNew()
+- TileMapDestroy()

-For example code is used Raylib.
+Example code used Raylib.

 Future plan is to make also an autotiling header.